tetrapod00/godot-docs/tutorials/editor/using_the_web_editor.rst

 The web editor offers an alternative way to deal with the editor and game windows (which are now "tabs").
-You can switch between the **Editor** and **Game** tabs using the buttons on the top.
-You can also close the running game or editor by clicking the **×** button next to those tabs.
+You can switch between the **Editor** and :tab:`Game` tabs using the buttons on the top.
+You can also close the running game or editor by clicking the :btn:`×` button next to those tabs.

 Where are my project files?
 ---------------------------